klavins/EEP520-W20/week_9/README.md

 Enviro New Features Coming Soon
 ===

+Definitely
+---
+- Documentation
+- get_x, get_y, get_angle instead of chipmunk
+- Return identity with distance
 - Respond to keyboard events
 - Have an omni directional robot
 - Other modes of control (path following, for example)
 - Have non-physical objects (like buttons)
 - Have invisible, non-physical objects (like a game controller that keeps the score or responds to collision events)
-- The ability to dynamically spawn new agents on the fly
+- The ability to dynamically spawn new and delete agents on the fly

+Maybe
+---
+- Change size or appearance of agents
+- Change the center of the view and possibly the magnification
+- Allow multiple users logged in from different clients
+- Add words and other decorations

 Brainstorm
 ===